SriraamIyer/my-repo/charging-stations.md

   Tata charging station
 </p>

-## Given below are some of the points that can be worked on to build a public charging station-
+## Given below are some of the points that can be worked on to build a public charging station
 1. They can have small charging points near some places like petrol pumps.
 They have it in some of the petrol pumps in Mumbai.
 2. The EV companies can collaborate and share their charging points with other EVs.
 Like how Ather and Hero Vida share their charging stations.
 3. More amount of public slow charging stations should be built at places like offices and other workspaces.